JustinSoflin/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for any file containing “tor” for user “labproject’.
-Discovered what seems to be a tor browser download with some tor-related files created afterwards, the most notable of which is a file on the user’s desktop named ‘tor-shopping-list’, created at 2025-05-06T20:54:23.3987908Z.
+Searched the *DeviceFileEvents* table for any file containing `"tor"` for user *labproject*.
+Discovered what seems to be a Tor Browser download with some tor-related files created afterwards, the most notable of which is a file on the user’s desktop named `tor-shopping-list`, created at *2025-05-06T20:54:23.3987908Z*.

 **Query used to locate events:**